 Consider exercising every day or several times a week.
 Walking, swimming, and yoga are great types of exercise.
 Taking a walk before meals can help you feel hungrier.

 Better functioning in daily activities

 Encourage friends and family to join your exercise program.
-You may get more benefits when family members are involved.
+It may help you stay motivated.

-If you exercised regularly before beginning chemotherapy, you may need to adjust the intensity and frequency of exercise during treatment.
+If you exercised regularly before beginning chemotherapy, you should talk to your healthcare team about adjusting the intensity and frequency of your exercise during treatment.